-This series will feature advice on how to build the best team of professionals who will help you with the buying or selling of your Manhattan home.
-Assemble your Home Team by also reading Part 1: Real Estate Agent and Part 2: Real Estate Attorney.
+This series features advice on how to build the best team of professionals who will help you with the buying or selling of your Manhattan home.
+Assemble your Home Team by also reading Part 1: Real Estate Agent, Part 2: Real Estate Attorney, and Part 4: Professional Renovator.

 To find a good mortgage broker for your Home Team, start your search by asking your real estate attorney, real estate agent, or personal network for recommendations of a mortgage specialist: either a mortgage broker or banker with whom they have had a great one-on-one experience.
 There are three different types of mortgage specialists you can choose from: